-Preparing for Sustainable Farming (PSF), the first part of this Programme, is live from spring 2022 and will help ensure that when the new rural support regime is introduced we will integrate enhanced conditionality of at least half of all funding for farming and crofting by 2025 and as part of this conditionality, expect recipients of support to deliver on targeted outcomes for biodiversity gain and low emissions production.
+Preparing for Sustainable Farming (PSF), the first part of this Programme, went live in spring 2022 and helps ensure that when the new rural support regime was introduced, enhanced conditionality is integrated with all Basic Payment Scheme funding for farming and crofting for 2025 providing actions for biodiversity gain and low emissions production.

-Conditionality means that in the future Climate mitigation and how Biodiversity is looked after and encouraged by businesses, will be a condition businesses have to meet to receive agricultural support payments.
+Conditionality means that in the future, Climate mitigation and how Biodiversity is looked after and encouraged by businesses, will be a condition business have to meet to receive agricultural support payments.